ci-bonfire/Sprint/myth/_docs_src/general/views.md

 	];

 ### Auto-Detecting Variant
-If you would like Bonfire to attempt to automatically determine which variant to use (between desktop, phone or tablet only) modify the `autodetect_variant` config setting in the same file.
+If you would like Sprint to attempt to automatically determine which variant to use (between desktop, phone or tablet only) modify the `autodetect_variant` config setting in the same file.

 	$config['autodetect_variant'] = true;